Conditional cash transfer: Unconditional versus conditional cash transfers

-There is currently much discussion about whether conditionality, or conditions for the cash transfer, is necessary or important to a cash transfer program.
+There have been discussions about whether imposing conditions is necessary or important for a cash transfer program.
 Research, such as the pilot conditional cash transfer program in Indonesia called Generasi, examined the importance of conditionality.

 One report looks at data from Mexico's Oportunidades/Progresa program, which looks at families who accidentally did not receive forms that monitor school attendance and therefore received unconditional cash transfers.
 It then compares them with those households that did receive the forms.
 It was shown that conditionality had the strongest impact on children's attendance to secondary school, as enrollment rates in secondary school were higher for those that received the forms.

 Another report on an experiment in Malawi is researching the importance of conditionality among families with school-age girls.
 The program was conducted, with data collected between October 2007 and June 2010.
 It was found that the treatment arm providing conditional cash transfer programs had higher enrollment rates, as well as higher scores in independently administered tests of cognitive ability, mathematics and English reading comprehension.
-However, the UCT treatment arm had a much lower incidence of pregnancy and marriage among schoolage girls.
+However, the UCT treatment arm had a much lower incidence of pregnancy and marriage among school-age girls.

 A strong argument against the conditionality of social cash transfers is proposed by proponents of a rights-based approach to development.
 From a human rights perspective, cash transfers are a means to ensure the human rights to social protection and an adequate standard of living for all members of society, including first and foremost the fundamental right to food.
 States have the duty to ensure those rights with a maximum of available resources.
 While reducing poverty in general, conditional cash transfers have shown to often exclude those who need it the most, violating the human rights principle of non-discrimination and equality.

 The following program in Malawi is an example of an unconditional cash transfer: